 FOR UNLIMITED FREE MEMBERSHIP, BECOME A MAYOR OF A SCHOOL TODAY!

 So, what are the recent statistics about the City Information sections on all the school profile pages?
 The current total number of submitted comments in the City Information sections is 6457 (out of a total of 40745+ comments); up 939 comments since January 2020.

 There are 17 subtopics in the City Information section on each school profile page.
 Check out each one of these subtopics below and find out out the total number of comments in that specific subtopic and also an example comment that has been submitted there.

-Example comment: “Going to check out and relax in the church that was made in rock (Temppeliaukio) is a great things to do on a rainy (or sunny) day.
-They play relaxing music as you just sit in one of the pews and looks up to see the copper designed ceiling.
+Example comment: “Going to check out and relax in the church that was made in rock (Temppeliaukio) is a great thing to do on a rainy (or sunny) day.
+They play relaxing music as you just sit in one of the pews and look up to see the copper-designed ceiling.
 So beautiful!” – Helsinki International School (Helsinki, Finland) – 41 Comments

 Example comment: “Taipa has a lot geared towards expat.
 The local Park’n’Shop grocery store is full of imported things.” – The School of the Nations (Macao, China) – 20 Comments